offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 ## Our first-order algorithm

 To solve the min-max optimization problem, at any point $(x,y)$, we should ideally allow the discriminator to find the global maximum, $\max_z f(x,z)$.
-However, this may be hard for nonconvex $f$.
+However, this may be hard for nonconcave $f$.
 But we could still let the discriminator run a convergent algorithm (such as gradient ascent) until it reaches a **first-order stationary point**, allowing it to compute an approximation $h$ for the global max function.
 (Note that even though $\max_z f(x,z)$ is only a function of $x$, since $h$ is a "local'' approximation it could also depend on the initial point $y$ where we start gradient ascent.)
 And we also empower the generator to simulate the discriminator's update by running gradient ascent (see [our paper](https://arxiv.org/abs/2006.12376) for discriminators with access to a more general class of first-order algorithms).

 > **Idea 1: Use a local approximation to global max**
 ><br><br>